-Gianpaolo from Italy, impresses us with his crispy and poignant street captures.
+Gianpaolo from Italy impresses us with his crispy and poignant street captures.
 Being a strong fan of Master Photographer Elliot Erwitt, Gian does show us some comic and witty prospects with his street photographs.
-Clever and delicate surrounding in these photographs are great examples of elite street stuff and sheer brilliance in adapting yourself to the tales of modern era.
-His color photographs do have an artistic appeal and interesting quotation to them.
-Lets get to hear more from the photographer himself.
+Clever and delicate surroundings in these photographs is great examples of elite street stuff and sheer brilliance in adapting yourself to the tales of the modern era.
+His color photographs do have an artistic appeal and interesting quotations to them.
+Let’s get to hear more from the photographer himself.

 Few words about yourself?